lebao3105/Commands-collection/README.md

+# Commands-collection

-## Commands-collection
+## What is this?

 Build status: [![Makefile CI](https://github.com/lebao3105/Commands-collection/actions/workflows/makefile.yml/badge.svg)](https://github.com/lebao3105/Commands-collection/actions/workflows/makefile.yml)

-A collection of system commands in Pascal, using FreePascal's library.
+A collection of system commands in (Objective) Pascal, using FreePascal's library.
+Tend to be cross-platform.

-Can use in normal life, basic stuff.
-Or better say, this is mostly for education purposes.

 This repository has these directories = commands:
 * cat                 : Write file content